TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_gptp_lwip.md

     - gPTP End-Point time_receiver mode (i.e. slave mode)
     - gPTP Bridge mode

-In this example, We use dedicated Rx and Tx DMA channels for gPTP traffic.
+In this example, dedicated Rx and Tx DMA channels are used for gPTP traffic.
 Please note that only ICSSG switch mode is supported with gPTP.

 Please refer to the \ref EXAMPLES_ENET_LWIP_ICSSG_TCPSERVER page for LwIP TCP echo server documentation.